 Professorship of Molecular Medicine focusing on Molecular Imaging

-Work in the Lie lab aims to identify the molecular and cell biological mechanisms controlling adult neurogenesis and neurogenesis-dependent plasticity.
-Current projects focus in particular on understanding the role of metabolism and cellular homeostasis in stem cell maintenance and on the identification of molecular pathways controlling the maturation and functional integration of adult-generated hippocampal neurons.
-Our laboratory is tackling these questions using an integrated in vivo and in vitro approach utilizing a combination of techniques in molecular and cell biology, biochemistry, epigenetics, imaging, and mouse genetics.
+Work in our laboratory aims to identify the molecular and cell biological mechanisms controlling adult neurogenesis and neurogenesis-dependent plasticity.
+Current projects focus on understanding the role of metabolism and cellular homeostasis in stem cell maintenance and on the identification of molecular pathways controlling the maturation and functional integration of adult-generated hippocampal neurons.
+We are tackling these questions using an integrated in vivo and in vitro approach utilizing a combination of techniques in molecular and cell biology, biochemistry, epigenetics, imaging, and mouse genetics.

 Schematic representation of the development of a neural stem cell (left) into a functional dentate granule neuron (right) in the adult hippocampal dentate gyrus.